aces/Loris/modules/dashboard/README.md

 ## Intended Users

 All LORIS users can view the dashboard.

 ## Scope

 The Dashboard provides entrypoints to various workflows, but does not provide any tools for directly modifying data in the dashboard.
+All users, regardless of site or project affiliation, can see data summaries and Tasks/Notifications across sites and projects.

 The Study Progression chart views at bottom may or may not count `excluded` candidates, and this should be clearly verified and documented/presented for the use of your LORIS users.

 ## Permissions

 Components of the Dashboard are governed by permissions related to module-specific privileges.
 For example, the _Document Repository_ notifications panel is displayed if a user has been granted either the `document_repository_view` or `document_repository_delete` permission.
-Site access privileges are also enforced.
+Site access and Project access privileges are not currently enforced in the display of data or notifications.

 ## Configurations